Stick Out Your Tongue Darling

 1.Pull your tongue far back toward the throat.
 You might notice your jaw sliding back and your airways narrowing.
 You may feel your stomach contracting.
 Some people can feel a bit nauseous doing this (so don’t do it too much!).

 2. Press the tongue downward so it rests in the lower part of your mouth.
 You may feel pressure in your sinuses or a downward pull in the muscles of the face.
-There might be an increase in tension in your facial muscles and the jaw joint.
+This makes the cavity of your mouth bigger.

 3. Now try pressing your tongue against your palate.
 You will feel the tongue behind the front teeth and spread against the “ceiling” of your mouth.
 This opens the airways and makes breathing easier!